Horse racing in India: Turf clubs

-All Race Clubs mentioned above conduct their individual set of Classic races.
+All Race Clubs mentioned above conduct their set of Classic races.

-Classic races include The Derby, The Oaks, The St Leger, The 1000 & 2000 Guineas etc...
+Classic races include The Derby, The Oaks, The St Leger, The 1000 & 2000 Guineas and more.

 Major races

 India has five 'Classic' races which parallel the original British classic races.
-The Indian 1,000 Guineas & the Indian 2,000 Guineas are run in December.
+The Indian 1,000 Guineas and the Indian 2,000 Guineas are run in December.
 Only three-year-old fillies can run the 1,000 Guineas race, while both fillies and colts can run the 2,000 Guineas race.
 The Indian Oaks is run at the end of January.
 The Indian Derby is run on the first Sunday of February and carries a purse of over ₹ 30,000,000.
 Lastly, the Indian St. Leger is run in September.
 They are all run in the Mahalaxmi Racecourse, Mumbai, apart from the St. Leger which is run at Pune.

 The Invitation Weekend which rotates between the various turf authorities is held on the first weekend of March.
-This features a Group 1 race each for sprinters over 1200 metres, a race over a mile and a 3000-metre race for stayers.
+This features a Group 1 race each for sprinters over 1200 meters, a race over a mile, and a 3000-meter race for stayers.
 The best horses are invited from all over the country for these races.
-The showpiece event is open to Indian horses which are 4 years old and over, invited from all the turf authorities, and carries a winners prize of ₹ 10,000,000.
-The Bangalore Derby is held on the second Sunday of July in the Bangalore Turf Club,Bangalore every year.
+The showpiece event is open to Indian horses who are 4 years old and over, invited from all the turf authorities, and carries a winner's prize of ₹ 10,000,000.
+The Bangalore Derby is held on the second Sunday of July at the Bangalore Turf Club, Bangalore every year.
 It was sponsored by Kingfisher until the 2020 season.